U.S. Steel Corp. reached a tentative three-year contract with the United Steelworkers union for about two-thirds of its workforce.

 The accord would cover 16,000 employees at flat-rolled and iron-ore mining facilities as well as tubular operations in Lorain, Ohio, and Fairfield, Alabama, the company said in a statement.
 The proposal remains subject to ratification.

-U.S. Steel, the country’s largest producer of the metal by volume, negotiated the agreement amid sluggish demand, with sales dropping 2 percent to $5.02 billion (X) in the three months through June.
+U.S. Steel, the country’s largest producer of the metal by volume, negotiated the agreement amid sluggish demand, with sales dropping 2 percent to $5.02 billion (X:US) in the three months through June.

 A union spokesman, R.J.
 Hufnagel, declined to provide details on the contract before it’s reviewed and voted on by members.
 The previous accord was set to expire yesterday, and Surma told analysts in late July that the company expected to reach a “competitive agreement.”